txchangecoin-project/txchangecoin/README.md

 ```
 * If using an external hard disk without an external power supply, ensure it gets enough power to avoid hardware issues when syncing, by adding the line "max_usb_current=1" to /boot/config.txt

-* Clone monero and checkout the most recent release version:
+* Clone txchangecoin and checkout the most recent release version:
 ```
         git clone https://github.com/txchangecoin-project/txchangecoin.git
 	cd txchangecoin